ROCm/rocDecode/samples/videoDecodeRaw/README.md

 # Video decode sample

-The video decode basic sample illustrates decoding a single packetized video stream using the built-in bitstream reader, video parser, and rocDecoder to get the individual decoded frames in YUV format.
+The video decode raw sample illustrates decoding a single packetized video stream using the built-in bitstream reader, video parser, and rocDecoder to get the individual decoded frames in YUV format.
 This sample can be configured with a device ID and optionally able to dump the output to a file.
 This sample uses the high-level RocVideoDecoder class which connects both the video parser and Rocdecoder.
 This process repeats in a loop until all frames have been decoded.

 ## Prerequisites: